James Milner: Manchester City

 On 17 August 2010, it was reported that Aston Villa had agreed a deal with Manchester City to sell Milner subject to a medical.
 The deal was reported to be worth around £26 million, including a player exchange of Stephen Ireland.
 Milner made his debut for City on 23 August 2010 in a 3–0 home win against Liverpool, where he set up the first goal for former Villa teammate Gareth Barry.
 Milner scored his first competitive goal for Manchester City in an FA Cup third-round match at Leicester City which ended in a 2–2 draw.
-The Leicester match was the start of a cup run that saw Manchester City reach the 2011 FA Cup Final.
+The Leicester match was the start of a cup run that saw Manchester City reach the 2011 FA Cup final.
 Milner was an unused substitute as Manchester City beat Stoke City 1–0 to win the FA Cup.

 Milner scored his first Premier League goal for Manchester City against Everton on 24 September 2011.
 Two matches later, he scored his second, against former club Aston Villa in a 4–1 win.
 The following week, Milner had a hand in two goals as Manchester City won the Manchester derby at Old Trafford 6–1, inflicting Manchester United's heaviest home league defeat since 1930.
 Over the course of the 2011–12 season, Milner made 26 Premier League appearances as Manchester City won the league title for the first time in 44 years.

 Milner won his first Community Shield in August 2012, as City beat Chelsea at Villa Park.
 On 6 October 2012, Milner scored his first goal of the 2012–13 season from a free kick to seal a 3–0 win against Sunderland.
 On 20 October, he received his first Premier League red card in a 2–1 win at West Bromwich Albion.
-On 13 January 2013, he scored City's opening goal in a 2–0 away win at Arsenal, which was the first time a City player had scored away at Arsenal in the League since 2007 and City's first win in the league at Arsenal since 1975.
+On 13 January 2013, he scored City's opening goal in a 2–0 away win at Arsenal, which was the first time a City player had scored away at Arsenal in the League since 2007, and City's first win in the league at Arsenal since 1975.
 On 8 April, he scored in the Manchester derby as City beat Manchester United 2–1 at Old Trafford.

 On 10 December 2013, Milner scored the winning goal in a 3–2 win against the reigning European champions Bayern Munich at the Allianz Arena in the UEFA Champions League, becoming the first English player to score for Manchester City in the competition that season.
-That season would see Milner win a first League Cup winners medal and a second Premier League title.
+That season would see Milner win a first League Cup winner's medal and a second Premier League title.

-Milner's final game for City came in May 2015, a 2–0 win over Southampton.